Cigarette Smoking Man: Backstory

 The birth date, birthplace, and most of the history of the Smoking Man are never categorically confirmed.
 One possible version of his past is provided during the fourth-season episode "Musings of a Cigarette Smoking Man", in which the conspiracy theorists known as The Lone Gunmen claim Smoking Man was first documented in Baton Rouge, Louisiana, on August 20, 1940.
 His father was an ardent communist activist and a spy for the Soviet NKVD who was executed under the Espionage Act of 1917 "before his boy could walk".
 His mother was a cigarette smoker who died from lung cancer, also when he was an infant.
 Since he had no surviving family, he became a ward of the state and was sent to various orphanages in the Midwestern United States.
 He made no friends and spent most of his time reading.
 This episode contradicts the season 3 episode "Apocrypha" where young Smoking Man was seen in 1953 with Bill Mulder (Fox Mulder's father) as already a shadowy agent and smoking.
 "Musings of a Cigarette Smoking Man" has the Smoking Man still a young man and not part of the Syndicate in 1963, and he does not smoke yet.

 The episode portrays the Smoking Man shooting John F. Kennedy after being signaled by the "Umbrella man" (sitting on the right side).

 The same episode reveals that by the early 1960s he was a United States Army Special Forces captain involved in black operations and intelligence, and that he served alongside Bill Mulder.
 The Smoking Man was already involved in the assassinations of Patrice Lumumba and Rafael Trujillo along with the CIA-backed failed invasion of Cuba before being enlisted by a secret cabal to assassinate President John F. Kennedy in Dallas, Texas.
 The assassination was motivated by Kennedy's mishandling of the Bay of Pigs Invasion and the subsequent Cuban Missile Crisis.
 As part of the mission, the Smoking Man told the designated patsy, Lee Harvey Oswald, to bring the curtain rods as a way to frame him for the murder.
 By 1968, the Smoking Man had progressed enough in the hierarchy to push himself for the assassination of Martin Luther King Jr., concerned that King was "talking like a Maoist" and a threat to the American war effort in Vietnam.
-He did the deed himself because he had "too much respect for the man," and chose to frame a white racist because of his own sympathy for the American civil rights movement.
+He did the deed himself because he had "too much respect for the man," and chose to frame a white man because of his own sympathy for the American civil rights movement.